Our officers enforce the regulations that cover food standards, i.e. food labelling and compositional requirements.

 Under the Food Information Regulations businesses have a legal responsibility to provide the correct allergen information about the ingredients that are in the food they make or serve to customers, at the point of sale.

 From 13th December 2014 food businesses will have to change the way they provide information to consumers with regard to allergenic ingredients that may be found within foods produced and/or served to customers.
+Further details for consumers and businesses are available on the website of the Food Standards Agency.

 These new requirements also apply for businesses which provide loose foods, such as supermarket food counters, delicatessens, restaurants and takeaways.